-AIFMD Level 2 regulation as defined in the FCA Glossary.
+AIFMD Level 2 Regulation has the meaning as set out in the FCA Glossary.

-AIFMD UK regulation means the Alternative Investment Fund Managers Regulations 2013 (SI 2013/1773).
+AIFMD UK Regulation the Alternative Investment Fund Managers Regulations 2013 (SI 2013/1773).

-Approved Derivative means an approved derivative which is traded or dealt on an eligible derivatives market and any transaction in such a derivative must be effected on or under the rules of the market.
+Approved Derivative an approved derivative which is traded or dealt on an eligible derivatives market and any transaction in such a derivative must be effected on or under the rules of the market.

-Approved Bank (in relation to a bank account opened by the Trust) means:
+Approved Bank in relation to a bank account opened for the Trust means:

-- (a) if the account is opened at a branch in the United Kingdom:

-- (i) the Bank of England; or

-- (ii) the central bank of a member state of the OECD; or

-- (iii) a bank; or

-- (iv) a building society; or

-- (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or

-- (b) if the account is opened elsewhere:

-- (i) a bank in (a); or

-- (ii) a bank which is regulated in the Isle of Man or the Channel Islands; or
+- (a) if the account is opened at a branch in the United Kingdom: - (i) the Bank of England; or - (ii) the central bank of a member state of the OECD; or - (iii) a bank; or - (iv) a building society; or - (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or - (b) if the account is opened elsewhere: - (i) a bank in (a); or - (ii) a bank which is regulated in the Isle of Man or the Channel Islands; or - (c) a bank supervised by the South African Reserve Bank; or as such definition may be updated in the FCA Glossary from time to time

-- (c) a bank supervised by the South African Reserve Bank; or - (d) a credit institution established in an EEA State and duly authorised by the relevant Home State regulator.
+(d) a credit institution established in an EEA State and duly authorised by the relevant Home State Regulator;